lincomatic/libre_viewer/README.md

 # libreviewer

-A webapp for plotting/viewing FreeStyle Libre CSV data downloaded from the LibreView website
+A webapp for plotting/viewing FreeStyle Libre CSV data downloaded from the LibreView website Due to the pandas version, must run it w/ Python <=3.10

 Run the latest version in any web browser here: https://lincomatic-libre-viewer-app-7riqia.streamlit.app/